 Left to right.
 Let's go.

-Lords of Poke - We used these guys for our launch party in July and it went down a storm!
+Lords of Poke (update - have left) - We used these guys for our launch party in July and it went down a storm!
 Fresh Californian inspired poke, which I'd never had before, but was delicious.

-Drums & Flats - Tasty wings and tings please.
+Drums & Flats (update - have left) - Tasty wings and tings please.
 Delicious!

 Nandine - Kurdish comtemporary food sir?
 Yep!
 Expect dates, lamb, dill and flavours you've never had before.